-Termination Risk: The 2007 LIBOR interest rate swap agreements (JP-1 and MS-1) expire on September 1, 2039.
+Termination Risk: The 2007 SOFR interest rate swap agreements (JP-1 and MS-1) expire on September 1, 2039.
 Both swap agreements are subject to early termination by the parties in certain specified events.
 These events include events of default and other ratings of the Authority and swap counterparty falling below the specified ratings in the swap agreements.
-No additional early automatic termination events were triggered as of December 31, 2022 or 2021.
+No additional early automatic termination events were triggered as of December 31, 2023 or 2022.
 The Authority's underlying senior bond rating would have to go below BBB- by S&P or Baa3 by Moody's to cause a termination event.
-As of December 31, 2022 and 2021, the Authority's underlying senior bond rating was A by S&P and A2 by Moody's.
-If the swap agreements had an unscheduled ending, any associated termination payments would not impact the Authority's asset/liability strategy as the Authority holds approximately \$410.7 million and \$364.5 million in unrestricted funds within the General Surplus accounts at December 31, 2022 and 2021, respectively.
-In addition, the Authority has the ability to exercise, at its sole discretion, early termination of the swap agreements at a mutually agreed-upon price for any reason.
+As of December 31, 2023, the Authority's underlying senior bond rating was A+ by S&P and A1 by Moody's.
+As of December 31, 2022, the Authority's underlying senior bond rating was A by S&P and A2 by Moody's.
+If the swap agreements had an unscheduled ending, any associated termination payments would not impact the Authority's asset/liability strategy as the Authority holds approximately \$394.3 million and \$410.7 million in unrestricted funds within the General Surplus accounts as of December 31, 2023 and 2022, respectively.
+In addition, the Authority could exercise, at its sole discretion, early termination of the swap agreements at a mutually agreed-upon price for any reason.